phanorcoll/goland-exercises/README.md

 - [**(Reverse slice)**](https://github.com/phanorcoll/goland-exercises/tree/master/reverseslice) - Takes a slice of int and returns the reverse content.

 - [**(Length of Winter)**](https://github.com/phanorcoll/goland-exercises/tree/master/winter) - Splits the slice of temperatures into winter and summer and returns the length of winter.

+- [**(Odd Ocurrences in Slice)**](https://github.com/phanorcoll/goland-exercises/tree/master/OddOcurrencesInArray) - Finds the unpair element in the slice